 - Gallbladder sludge is associated with symptoms and complications of gallstones; however, like gallstones, sludge usually does not cause problems.

-- Symptoms of gallstones should stop following cholecystectomy.
-If they do not, it is likely that gallstones were left in the ducts, there is a second problem within the bile ducts, or there is sphincter of Oddi dysfunction.
+- Symptoms of gallstones should stop the following cholecystectomy.
+If they do not, it is likely that gallstones were left in the ducts, there is a second problem within the bile ducts, or the symptoms are caused by another problem.

 - Continuing research is directed at uncovering the genes that are responsible for the formation of gallstones.

 What are gallstones?
 How do they form?